alesmascaro/BCDAG/README.md

 structure learning, performed through the function `learn_DAG()` and causal effect estimation, performed through the function `get_causaleffect()`.
-For a more detailed description of the inner mechanisms of these two functions, we refer the reader to the vignette.
+For a more detailed description of the inner mechanisms of these two functions, we refer the reader to the vignettes.

 ## Example